The short answer is ‘NO’. The long answer is ‘Let me take you on a journey of educating yourself about how publishing works’.

 A few businessmen saw the opportunity and started to offer the services all-at-one-stop.
 There were no filters apply.
 Anyone who can pay for the expenses and a little commission to the company can get as many as copies as they wish.
 Authors gets to keep all the rights of their books.
 But still marketing remained at the hands of author himself.
 Not many book stores are willing to list such books either.
 So, although you get your book published, your book might not ‘hit the shelves’ in the literal sense.

-Often vanity publishers claim to be subsidiary or self-publishing company.
-One needs to well research and do a detailed background check up if going with anything other than a reputable traditional publisher.
+Often vanity publishers claim to be subsidiaries or self-publishing companies.
+One needs to well research and do a detailed background check-up if going with anything other than a reputable traditional publisher.

 Allow me to share an excerpt from a blog post by Richard Curtis: